 I was freaking out.

-If you were stuck between shame and mortification, what would you choose?
+If you were stuck between fear or shame and mortification, which would you choose?

 Without thinking twice, I clicked on ‘Buy‘.